 *17 hours approved in Ohio for both OT and PT Professionals

 The needs of people with chronic back pain go beyond an episode of rehabilitation care.
-Wellness programming, such as “Yoga for a Better Back”, that is designed by rehabilitation professionals using current evidence can extend the length of care and continue to improve the outcomes for patients.
+Wellness programming, such as “Yoga for a Better Back”, that is designed by a physical therapist using current evidence can extend the length of care and continue to improve the outcomes for patients.
 Transitioning patients to wellness programs within your clinic promotes safety and provides continued progress for the client; job satisfaction for clinicians; and increased revenue for clinics.

-“Yoga for a Better Back” is an digital course that blends evidence from pain science, yoga, and physical therapy and will lead the client toward a better understanding of how their mind, body, and spirit contributes to health.
+“Yoga for a Better Back” is an digital course that blends evidence from pain science, yoga, and physical therapy and will lead the patient/client toward a better understanding of how their mind, body, and spirit contributes to health.
 The course includes lessons about both the mind and body; guided meditations; and yoga videos that can be practiced daily.
-This educational program for rehabilitation professionals combines participation in the online course with classroom instruction for the integration of yoga in both therapeutic and wellness settings.
+This educational program for rehabilitation professionals combines participation in the online course (10 hours) with classroom instruction (7 hours) for the integration of yoga in both therapeutic and wellness settings.

 1. Describe the biopsychosocial-spiritual model of health and how yoga blended with physical therapy can meet the needs of improving health for the person with back pain.

 2. Incorporate contemporary pain science and research from yoga and physical therapy to create a “Yoga for a Better Back” program within your clinical setting.